 Chick-fil-A knew it had to respond.
 After the new flavour was launched, the number of mentions of BBQ spiked dramatically and Chick-fil-A's social mentions overall increased by a factor of nine.
 But 73% of the interactions were negative.

 The company decided to do something it had never done: restore the original recipe.
 It launched a new social promotion campaign using the hashtag #BroughtBackTheBBQ, and asked Sprinklr to identify 250 especially dedicated fans to receive a surprise gift.

 On the day of the relaunch, Chick-fil-A assembled a war room of team members to monitor and engage directly with fans.
 It engaged Sprinklr to gauge the campaign's success, measuring the volume of community and fan responses, BBQ sauce mentions, hashtags, and conversation sentiment.

 Over the next three days the team reviewed and responded to more than 7,500 messages.
 Chick-fil-A and BBQ sauce were mentioned 18 times more often than in the prior three months, with more than 1,000 of them using the hashtags #BringBackTheBBQ or #BroughtBackTheBBQ.
-Most important, sentiment flipped from 73 percent negative to 92 percent positive, a stark reversal of the early outrage when the new recipe was first launched.
+Most importantly, sentiment flipped from 73% negative to 92% positive, a stark reversal of the early outrage when the new recipe was first launched.